This post contains affiliate links.

-Congrats, you’re newly engaged!
-You’re probably asking yourself the same thing I did after Daniel popped the question and we set off on our first trip with my shiny new bling: Should I buy travel rings?
+Now, you’re probably asking yourself the same thing I did after Daniel popped the question and we set off on our first trip with my shiny new bling: Should I buy travel rings?

 The semi-new trend of “travel rings” is being touted all over the internet recently, saying that we should leave our wedding rings at home and travel with cheap, fake ones instead.

 In my opinion, travel rings are not only overrated but also completely unnecessary.
-If you’re wondering if you really need to buy travel rings, my answer is a resounding no.
+If you’re wondering if you really need to buy fake engagement rings for travel, my answer is a resounding no.

 Argument 1: Flashy Rings Will Mark You as a Target for Theft